 Dear President Obama, Secretary Vilsack and Secretary Jewell,

 With strong national support and encouragement, you have begun the curation of your Public Lands legacy.
-From the national monument designations of Brown’s Canyon and the San Gabriel Mountains to a wilderness recommendation for one of America’s last great wild landscapes—The Arctic Refuge—you have generated constituent consensus across the United States for the protection of our public lands for their recreational, ecological and historical values.
+From the national monument designations of Brown’s Canyon, the San Gabriel Mountains and Mojave Trails to a wilderness designation for Boulder-White Clouds, you have generated constituent consensus across the United States for the protection of our public lands for their recreational, ecological and historical values.

 The desire to protect the places we all play is evident across the country.
-We encourage you to continue to act as a visionary for public lands and Americans who enjoy them through the designation of Boulder-White Clouds, Gold Butte, Mojave Trails, Birthplace of Rivers, and Owyhee Canyonlands as national monuments.
-These five incredible places are an instrumental part of America’s natural and cultural heritage, contribute to regional economies across the United States, and are celebrated and shared resources that Americans enjoy through numerous outdoor recreation activities.
+We encourage you to continue to act as a visionary for public lands and Americans who enjoy them through the designation of Gold Butte, Birthplace of Rivers and Owyhee Canyonlands as national monuments.
+These incredible places are an instrumental part of America’s natural and cultural heritage, contribute to regional economies across the United States, and are celebrated and shared resources that Americans enjoy through numerous outdoor recreation activities.
 The protection afforded through the national monument designation of these places will contribute to the legacy of our country’s public lands and ensure these incredible landscapes remain a proud definition of America.

 Gold Butte, Southern Nevada